GispoCoding/ipygis/README.md

 Among other things, ipygis is the engine behind https://github.com/GispoCoding/geoviz-notebooks .

 https://github.com/GispoCoding/geoviz-notebooks/blob/main/notebooks/visualize.ipynb
-contains examples on how to visualize geodataframes.
+contains examples on how to visualize PostGIS data and GeoDataFrames.

 https://github.com/GispoCoding/geoviz-notebooks/blob/main/notebooks/export.ipynb
 contains examples on how to export ready-made analyses and visualizations.